-Each component of usability needs to be part of design process.
+Each component of usability needs to be part of the design process.

-It is not a thing that can be injected within a poor design to convert it into a usable experience overnight.
-It requires days and nights of efforts to make a product usable while creating it.
+It is not a thing that can be injected into a poor design to convert it into a usable experience overnight.
+It requires days and nights of effort to make a product usable while creating it.